Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 Tip #2: Make the invisible visible

-After you’ve educated yourself and learned to notice microaggressions around you, the next thing you need to do is make the invisible visible.
+After you’ve educated yourself and learned to notice microaggressions around you, the next thing you can do is make the invisible visible.

 If a perpetrator is unaware of the microaggression they’ve committed — and the chances are they are — it’s your turn to speak up.